Reviewey scoring

 See rankings

-Use category rankings when you already know the trade and want a tighter shortlist built from the same verified review signals.
+Use category rankings when you know the trade and want a shortlist ordered by approved review score, recency and review history.

 Open rankings